 Palma has some of the best nightlife on the island.
 Discover all the must-visit bars in this exclusive list from editor Helen Cummins who shares her favourite places.

 Knowing which area of Palma to live in can be tricky given the variance in style, price and surrounding ambience.
 However, with the Mediterranean coastline within walking distance and the mountains a short car ride away, Palma residents benefit from Mallorca’s landscape right on their doorstep.
 The capital is one of those unique cities that balances the beach, the streets and the mountains all in one.
-Click below for more about living in Palma:
+Therefore, it comes as no surprise that property for sale in Palma de Mallorca is some of the most sought-after.
+Those after Mediterranean city living will find their dream apartment here.

 It goes without saying that Palma is the epicentre of business on Mallorca.
 It is a hotbed for new start-ups and projects, which in turn, creates an ambience where people feel encouraged to experiment.
 From artisan products at Oma Project and Temple in Santa Catalina to the more global brands, Palma balances a good mix of international and local enterprises.
 The landscape particularly in the hotel, restaurant and real estate sectors has grown considerably in the last few years in the wake of Palma now being a considered a city break destination.
 Palma Suites, Hotel Sant Francesc and Fil Suites are just some examples of enterprises catering to this tourism boom.